Warning, this post is long! If you’re just looking for a two-sentence summary here it is:

 Chaos is costly.

-I’m fairly certain that’s the biggest lesson I’ve learned over the last year and a half.
+I’m fairly certain that’s the biggest lesson I’ve learned over the last few eyars.
 You see, our family has moved four times these past 18 months.
 The kids have attended three different schools, somehow Jackson finished his PhD, and I’ve scrambled to keep up with all the changes and demands of finding housing, balancing a budget, and a bazillion other things.
 It has been absolutely chaotic!

 I’ve learned CHAOS carries a financial cost, like when you have to buy yet another pair of scissors because the ones you know you have are in some box buried somewhere without a label.